davidhullster/davidhullster.github.io/_posts/2012-01-31-i-hate-phone-interviews.markdown

   'Scratches'
 permalink: "/2012/01/31/i-hate-phone-interviews/"
 ---
-<p>Got yet another phone interview scheduled, it's a lousy way to find new employees, so hard to communicate. <br>I feel sorry for the candidate, half the time we bring them in and find out they're totally different in person. <br>Makes me wonder if the ones we reject in phone interviews might really be okay. <br>We'll never know, I guess.</p>
+Got yet another phone interview scheduled, it's a lousy way to find new employees, so hard to communicate.
+I feel sorry for the candidate, half the time we bring them in and find out they're totally different in person.
+Makes me wonder if the ones we reject in phone interviews might really be okay.
+We'll never know, I guess.